 IoT Security Nightmare

 As promising as this all sounds, right now we’re held back by a lot more than just the technology to drive IoT.
 In fact, the technology itself really isn’t the hard part, although implementation might be a big step to take.
-Much like BYoD in 2017, the concept is a very good one, but certain protocols and procedures need to be followed to stay secure.
+Much like BYoD, the concept is a very good one, but certain protocols and procedures need to be followed to stay secure.

 Really, though, the biggest concern surrounding IoT is the fact that it’s really just one massive security nightmare.
 As I’ve wrote in the past on VoIP security, every single connection to a network is just like another door into that network.
 Thus, every phone, computer, router, switch, modem, smart TV, smart fridge, smart sensor — whatever it is — that’s connected to your network could be a huge gaping hole into your network.